 Sessions inactive for 24 hours will be terminated

 Any sessions that have been disconnected for more than 24 hours will be terminated.
-A disconnected session is one where the user is still logged in, but no longer has an active network connection to their session.
-This happens when you are connected to the Terminal Server via remote desktop, and leave your session by any means other than “Log Off” via the Start Menu.
+A disconnected session is where the user is still logged in, but no longer has an active network connection to their session.
+This happens when you are connected to the Terminal Server via remote desktop, and leave your session by any means other than “Log Off” via its Start Menu.
 This includes closing the Remote Desktop session via the “X” button of the Remote Desktop window, clicking on Start → Disconnect, or by any number of other means including your computer freezing before properly disconnecting or losing network connectivity before cleanly disconnecting.
 If you do not disconnect, programs you have running will continue, but your session will be reported as inactive.

 If your process will take more than 24 hours, you will need to periodically reconnect to your Terminal Server session so your connection doesn’t get terminated.

 The Terminal Server reboots at least once a month for Windows security patches.
 This typically happens every Friday night following the second Tuesday of the month (“Patch Tuesday”).
 Occasionally the CAT will also need to reboot the Terminal Server at other times in case of critical patches.
 We will not be able to postpone our patches to work around a long running session.

 Avoid running Web Browsers on the Terminal Server